Venomous

 Rinkhals Spitting Cobra

 Rinkhals is considered an extremely venomous snake with venom having an LD50 value of 1.1 – 1.6 mg/kg and a yield of 100 mg per bite.
-The side effects of their venom may include abdominal pain, drowsiness, bruising, pain and swelling in the bitten area, nausea, vertigo, and vomiting.
+It contains both neurotoxins and cytotoxins, which cause abdominal pain, drowsiness, bruising, nausea, pain and swelling in the bitten area, damage of tissues, vertigo, and vomiting.
+In the case of venom injected through a bite, necrosis can also occur.

 Rinkhals Snake Playing Dead

-However, they are timid and would instead run away and hide than attack; sometimes, these snakes may pretend to be dead by staying still and turning on their backs with mouths open to ward off threats.
-But they occasionally rise up, spread their hoods, and even spit venom reaching up to nine feet; this behavior occurs when the danger feels too great.
+However, they are timid and prefer running away and hiding instead of attacking.
+But this is still a highly venomous species and should not be provoked.
 If the venom is spat in the human eye, it can cause a burning sensation, blurry vision, and even blindness; it can also destroy the cornea of humans and animals.

 Rinkhals At a Glance